solangegueiros/codio-bf/.guides/content/Blockchain-fundamentals-c1c4/Game-Theory-b2f4/Proof-of-Authority--PoA--926f.md

 ### Proof of Authority (PoA)

-Proof of Authority provides another alternative to PoW/PoS systems.
-It is a consensus algorithm suitable for private and permissioned blockchain which relies on a number of pre-chosen authoritative nodes called the validators.
+Proof of Authority provides another alternative to PoW and PoS systems.
+It is a consensus algorithm suitable for private and permissioned blockchains which relies on a number of pre-chosen authoritative nodes called the validators.
 (Singh et al., 2020a)

-Group of AUTHORITIES.
-These Authorities are the Validators check whether new transactions align with the network’s rules and ensure that the sender has adequate funds to complete the transaction
+Group of Authorities:
-Specific Nodes are defined and authorized to create new blocks in a chain.
+These authorities are the validators checking whether new transactions align with the network’s rules and ensure that the sender has adequate funds to complete the transaction.
+Specific nodes are defined and authorized to create new blocks in a chain.
 It needs approval from most of the nodes for the block to be created

-Used in permissioned Blockchains. private Ethereum networks and others.
+This is used in permissioned blockchains, private Ethereum networks, and others.